ryan95f/python-grpc-chat-app/ReadMe.md

 ## Running the chat client

+To start the chat application:

 ```bash
 python main.py
 ```

-*Note*: You can create multiple instances of the client to simulate multiple users
+**Note**: You can create multiple instances of the client to simulate multiple users